a designer tests a serif font with a swatch of brand colors

 As the name suggests, script fonts (or cursive fonts) resemble handwriting.
 They are lively and fun, and can therefore be used to relay creativity and playfulness:

 Lobster and Pacifico are two examples of script fonts.
-Since these fonts are more creative, they are usually found in ads that promote festivals and other cultural events.
+Since these fonts tend to be more artful they are usually found in ads that promote festivals and events.

 Display

-Display (also called decorative) is the most artistic font group.
-These fonts tend to resemble calligraphy and are often used in headings or logos:
+Display (also called decorative) is the most distinctive font group.
+These fonts tend to be quirky and far from the traditional serif and sans serif fonts.
+They are often used in headings or logos:

 This typeface is bold and creative.
 You can find decorative fonts on a variety of sites, including cultural blogs and artisan boutiques.